Andris-Akacenoks/selenide-sandbox/README.md

-## Trying out many features of Selenide
+## Trying out features of Selenide